jonatanpetersson/jp-weld/README.md

 - ✅ Rewrite project in TS
 - ✅ Initiating project boilerplate by running `npx weld init`
 - ✅ Support for custom folder structure inside /Components
-- Make config to enable custom things like input and output directories
+- Data bidning of some sort so that components can be reusable and customizable

 ### Complete